koowalos/randottery/README.md

 - Owner can see who joined lottery (username + DisplayName) all emails are hidden except winner one after lottery end.

 #### Joining to Lottery (Participants table)

 - Owner can not join own lottery
 - User can join same lottery only once
 - User can leave lottery only when its still active
 - User can not see who joined lottery only number of participants is shown
 - User can see ended lotteries and (username + DisplayName) of winner(s)

 ### Project purpose

-- Learn React, Node.js and AWS services.
+- Learn React, Node.js and Firebase services.
 - Solve potential problems and edge cases.
 - Build the project from the planning stage to release and making it live.